 Here is a visual representation showing key elements of the merge process:

 On your Summon results page or link-resolver results page, you can see where a citation is available in your library's holdings; however, we may have acquired the citation from sources other than your subscriptions.

 Content in the Summon Index is updated on a schedule appropriate to the content.
 Library catalog updates and newspaper sources are added nightly.
 Journal-article sources may update weekly, bi-weekly, monthly, or quarterly, depending on the frequency of publication.
-Note that when you first add a new resource to your Client Center profile, it takes 3 to 6 days for the Summon Index to recognize your new subscription.
+Note that when you first add a new resource to your Client Center profile, it takes about 48 hours for the Summon Index to recognize your new subscription.

 - Note that significant increases in the size of the Summon Index are currently allowing for index updates to occur twice a week.
 Work is being done to be able to return to nightly updates for content such as daily newspapers.
 The status of the Summon Index can be reviewed in the Summon Index Update.